Bioconductor/bioconductor.org/content/developers/how-to/workflows.md

  ideally workflows make use of existing data in a Bioconductor repository or on the web; the workflow package itself should not contain large data files.

-* In the DESCRIPTION file, include the line "Workflow: True".
+* In the DESCRIPTION file, include the line "BiocType: Workflow".
 Please also include a detailed Description field in the DESCRIPTION file.
 The DESCRIPTION file should contain biocViews which should be from the [Workflow branch](http://bioconductor.org/packages/devel/BiocViews.html#___Workflow).
 If